 Annual Fellowship Events

 Always a great party, this merry event, held in late winter or early spring, is a principal fund-raiser for our outreach ministries to Transform the Lives of Children.
-There are many ways to help, from selling tickets on Sundays to decorating.
-Find more information here, or contact The Church Office.
+There are many ways to help, from selling tickets on Sundays to decorating the halls.
+Donations for the live and silent auctions are always welcome.
+Contact the Church Office.

 Shrove Tuesday Pancake Supper

-Every year before Lent begins, St. Alban’s Rite 13 group (youth, ages 12 to 13 in St. Alban’s Journey to Adulthood program) cook and serve a community Pancake Supper with pancake races, Mardi Gras flair, and great music.
-The Pancake Supper is a great way to meet and spend time with other members of the congregation and to have the best meal of the dau twice (breakfast for dinner!).
-All proceeds go to support the Rite 13 group in their Spring Spiritual Retreat.
-For more information or to participate contact The Church Office
+Every year before Lent begins, St. Alban’s Rite 13 group (youth, ages 12 to 13 in St. Alban’s Journey to Adulthood program) cook and serve a community Pancake Supper with Mardi Gras flair, and great music.
+The Pancake Supper is a great way to meet and spend time with other members of the congregation and to have the best meal of the day twice (breakfast for dinner!).
+All proceeds go to support the Rite 13 group in their Spring Retreat.
+For more information or to participate contact the Church Office

 Café St. Alban's

 As the parish enters the high-point of the church calendar, Holy Week and Easter, this breakfast/brunch provides a chance to come together to celebrate our common life.
-St. Alban’s J2A youth group (ages 14 to 15) cooks waffles along with other breakfast fare all morning and in between services.
-A free-will offering is taken and all proceeds to to benefit the J2A Pilgrimage.
-For more information or to participate contact The Church Office
+St. Alban’s J2A youth group (ages 14 to 16) cooks waffles along with other breakfast fare all morning and in between services.
+A free-will offering is taken and all proceeds benefit the J2A Pilgrimage.
+For more information or to participate contact the Church Office

 St. Alban’s Day Picnic